Welcome to St. Catherine Labouré Catholic Church, Gymea

 LEGION OF MARY

-The Gymea Legion of Mary welcomes members from Oyster Bay and Miranda parishes who have now joined us.
+The Gymea Legion of Mary involves members from Oyster Bay and Miranda parishes who have since joined the Gymea Praesidium.

-Enquiries can be via the President, Mike Links:
+Enquiries can be made via the President, Mike Links:

 THE MEDJUGORE PRAYER GROUP

-Meets every Thursday evening at 6 pm inside the Church (Choir area) and contact is Bruno via email at: email@example.com
+Meets every Thursday evening at 6 pm inside the Church (Choir area) and the contact is Barry via email at:

 Among the many things impacted by COVID 19 is our Catechist ministry.
 Many of our volunteers have been forced to discontinue serving as Catechist teachers, out of health concerns for themselves or their family members.